History of Walter Payton in Timeline

 1999: Award from National Trust for Historic Preservation

-August 2000: Organ Donation Requests Added to City Vehicle Registration
+August 2000: Organ Donation Requests Inserted into City Mailings

-In response to Payton's appeals, the City of Chicago in August 2000 inserted organ donation requests into city-vehicle-registration mailings; by August 2000, 13,000 people had signed on to the program.
+In August 2000, as a result of Walter Payton's appeals for greater awareness of organ donation, the City of Chicago inserted organ donation requests into city-vehicle-registration mailings after his appeals, and, by August 2000, 13,000 people had signed on to the program.

 October 22, 2000: Corey Dillon Breaks Payton's Rushing Record

-On October 22, 2000, Corey Dillon of the Cincinnati Bengals broke Walter Payton's single-game rushing record with 278 yards.
+On October 22, 2000, Corey Dillon of the Cincinnati Bengals broke Walter Payton's record for rushing yards in a single game, running for 278 yards.

 During the 2000 NFL season, Corey Dillon broke Walter Payton's single game rushing record.